 The Fall 2013 semester saw the opening of Oakland University's first green building project, the geothermal/solar thermal Human Health Science Building.
 The HHB is Oakland's first geothermal heat pump installation, and it will include an innovative desiccant cooling system powered by one of the largest solar thermal energy system in the U.S. The project will be using a newer form of technology, VariableRefrigerant Flow heat pumps.
 These heat pumps use variable

 speed compressors and serve multiple refrigerant zones per unit.
 OU was awarded a $2.75M U.S. Department of Energy grant to help fund this innovative green building concept.
-For videos describing the project's many sustainable features, click here.

 University Energy Usage & Cost